ipython/ipyparallel/docs/source/details.rst

 result is done, :meth:`successful` will tell you whether the call completed without raising an exception.

-If you actually want the result of the call, you can use :meth:`get`.
+If you want the result of the call, you can use :meth:`get`.
 Initially, :meth:`get` behaves just like :meth:`wait`, in that it will block until the result is ready, or until a timeout is met.
 However, unlike :meth:`wait`, :meth:`get` will raise a :exc:`TimeoutError` if the timeout is reached and the result is still not ready.
 If the result arrives before the